the-turing-way/the-turing-way/book/content/reproducibility/03/definitions.md

 | Replicable |  A study that arrives at the same scientific findings as another study, collecting new data (possibly with different methods) and completing new analyses. | (Different team, same experimental setup.)
 The measurement can be obtained with stated precision by a different team using the same measurement procedure, the same measuring system, under the same operating conditions, in the same or a different location on multiple trials.
 For computational experiments, this means that an independent group can obtain the same result using the author's own artifacts. |

 Barba (2018) conducted a detailed literature review on the usage of reproducible/replicable covering several disciplines.
-Most papers and disciplines use the terminology as defined by Claerbout and Karrenbach, whereas mircobiology, immunology and computer science tend to follow the ACM use of reproducibility and replication.
+Most papers and disciplines use the terminology as defined by Claerbout and Karrenbach, whereas microbiology, immunology and computer science tend to follow the ACM use of reproducibility and replication.
 In political science and economics literature, both terms are used interchangeably.

 In addition to these high level definitions of reproducibility, some authors provide more detailed disctinctions.